iamRandy/iamRandy/README.md

 Hi there!<img height="60" width="60" src="https://github.com/iamRandy/iamRandy/blob/main/wavegif.gif" alt="Your Image">

-## My name is Randy and I'm proudly pursuing computer science.
+## My name is Randy and I'm currently a software engineer in training.
 Nice to meet you!

 </div>